protobufjs/protobuf.js/README.md

 For reference, the following diagram aims to display the relationships between the different methods above and the concept of a valid message:

 <img alt="Toolset Diagram" src="http://dcode.io/protobuf.js/toolset.svg" />

+> In other words: `verify` indicates that calling `create` or `encode` directly on the plain object will [result in a valid message respectively] succeed. `fromObject`, on the other hand, does conversion from a broader range of plain objects to create valid messages. ([ref](https://github.com/dcodeIO/protobuf.js/issues/748#issuecomment-291925749))

 Examples
 --------